 Economists point out that finishing your degree on time is a key financial factor in college choice.
 It’s about entering the job market and earning a living instead of spending additional years in school paying tuition.
 Our graduates also have remarkable success getting into and completing graduate and professional schools.

-- 95% of 2014 graduates completed their degrees within four years
+- An average of 93% of graduates complete their degrees within four years

 - 55% of graduates go on to complete an advanced degree

 - 85.3% law school acceptance rate compared to the national average of 80.9% (2008-2015)

 - 75.4% medical school acceptance rate compared to the national average of 40.5% (2008-2015)

 We help you excel from your very first day

 With small class sizes and a strong campus community, you’ll develop close relationships with faculty and others on campus, including our student life staff, work study supervisors, coaches, and program directors.
 The letters of recommendation that result from these relationships often make the difference between good post-graduate opportunities and great ones.